marcusmack/Gathering-all-my-browse-histories-together/README.md

 ### Thoughts.   :thought_balloon:  :thought_balloon:
 Not everyone uses multiple browsers and eager to keep and consolidate those browse histories like me, but those concepts and codes here can be applied to any other consolidation scenarios such as consolidating excel/csv format bank statements into one table.

-I actually did that for my company, which boosted my efficiency a lot.   :v:
+I actually did that for my company, which boosted my productivity a lot.   :v:

 Another reason I chose databases instead of excel/csv to consolidate except for I need that `History` table for myself is I saw plenty of tutorials or posts regarding using python to interact with excel/csv and database, but not too much for the interactions across databases.
 And browse's databases are the most convenient real-world databases you can get easily from your computer.